BlueBoxWare/LibGDXGradlePlugin/README-kotlin.md

 # PackTextures task

 ## Settings
 Settings for Texture Packer are specified in a `settings { }` block.
-See the [LibGDX Wiki](https://github.com/libgdx/libgdx/wiki/Texture-packer#settings) for a list of available settings, their default values and descriptions.
+See the [libGDX Wiki](https://github.com/libgdx/libgdx/wiki/Texture-packer#settings) for a list of available settings, their default values and descriptions.
 To get a quick overview of the available settings you can run the
 `texturePackerSettingsHelp` Gradle task.

-For reference, these are the most important settings and their default values, as of LibGDX 1.9.8:
+For reference, these are the most important settings and their default values, as of libGDX 1.9.8:

 ```kotlin
 settings {